Election Day is an exciting opportunity for your voice to be heard through your vote.

 Each polling place has an accessible ballot marking device with features to assist voters in reading and marking a ballot independently.
 Poll workers will assist you at your request and can also facilitate curbside voting.

-The ballot is trilingual in English, Spanish, and Chinese.
-Language tools in Korean, Tagalog, and Vietnamese are also available at polling places.
+The ballot is available in English, Spanish, and Chinese.
+Language tools in Hindi, Korean, Laotian, Nepali, Punjabi, Tagalog, Tamil, Telugu, and Vietnamese are also available at polling places.